nunof86/TryHackMe/Advent-of-Cyber-2024/day-10/README.md

 cat flag.txt
 ```

+---

 ### 7️⃣ Conclusion
 By running the cat flag.txt command, we successfully obtain the flag, completing the room.

-Congratulations!
+---

 ### 🖼️ Resources
 (Include screenshots or useful links here.)

+---

 ### 📌 Final Notes
 This exercise demonstrated how to perform a phishing attack using a malicious macro to gain remote access to a system and exfiltrate information.

+---

 ### 🏆 Final Outcome
 After completing all the steps and capturing the flag, the room is finished.